krkruk/arduino-robot-tutorial/docs/README.md

 * 1x servo_arm_effector.stl
 * 1x servo_holder

+Additionally:
-And a plastic 6mm airsoft BB.
+* 1x plastic 6mm airsoft BB
+* rubber strips to form a tyre (adhesive required).
+I used a window gasket/seal and cut it long enough (well, it's wheel circumference)

 That's your bearing and a part of the rear axle.
-Some basic tools and an electrical tape, and a few zip ties can be quite handy too.
+Some basic tools, glue and an electrical tape, and a few zip ties can be quite handy too.

+All STL files can be downloaded from this tutorial repository: [3d_models](https://github.com/krkruk/arduino-robot-tutorial/tree/master/3d_models).

+The robot has been design to require no screws, bolts, anything.
+It's ugly but functional :).
+Printing instruction:

+* PLA is good enough.
+Some elements require precision: 0.1mm or so.
+* 6-10% fill
+* 2 line wall thickness

 ## Integrated development environment